CVanchieri/Portfolio/Post_TwitterBotAWSLambdaFunction.md

 start = datetime.now()
 ```

-#### Step 3: Using Tweepy's Cursor api, loop through and search each hashtag storing tweets that pass the parameters.
+#### Step 3: Using Tweepy's Cursor api to loop through and search each hashtag while storing tweets that pass the parameters.
 ##### Tweepy | Cursor
 ```
 tags = ['datascience', 'machinelearning', 'artificialintelligence']